 On one level, the absence of a well-integrated conscience led to the straightforward victory of the primary drives over the rest of the psyche, or, as Adorno put it, the super-ego had transmogrified into “the spokesman of the id.”
 This part of the analysis was not particularly original, as it basically confirmed Freud’s apprehension about the degree to which civilization could keep the drives in check.
 Unlike Freud, however, the authors of The Authority Personality held that what used to be restricted to periodic outbreaks of the “barbaric instincts” now made up certain characters: the id, in these men and women, was always in control.

 On another level, the drives could not merely be released at will, irrespective of their potential target.
 Even if the aggression was originally aroused by and directed against the ingroup authorities (the visible agents of “civilization”), authoritarian characters could not help but displace it onto outgroups.
 Adorno did not suggest, in the manner of frustration-aggression theory or Bettelheim and Janowitz, that antisemties re-established their positive self-image by blaming individuals or groups for whatever grievance they might have.
 Rather, “the authoritarian must, out of an inner necessity, turn his aggression against outgroups,” as he or she is “psychologically unable to attack ingroup authorities.”
 In fact, both Bernstein and Fenichel had anticipated this central thesis of The Authoritarian Character, the former noting that individuals who joined antisemitic groups were prohibited from attacking these groups themselves and, in attacking others, hoped to escape disapproval or censure; and the latter noting that antisemitism empowered “average human beings” to gratify two conflicting urges, the wish to respect authority and the desire to revolt against the demands of civilization.
 Such affinities notwithstanding, The Authoritarian Character differed fundamentally from earlier work.
 Adorno and his collaborators did not envisage “normal” individuals intermittently gathering in groups so as to discharge aggressive drives or fend off permanent regression.
-Antisemites were antisemtes as a matter of course: their super-ego had been externalized for good; their aggressive drives could rein free, if leveled against outgroups; and their conduct – a combination of authoritarian submissiveness and destructive rebelliousness – constituted a veritable psychological type.
+Antisemites were antisemites as a matter of course: their super-ego had been externalized for good; their aggressive drives could rein free, if leveled against outgroups; and their conduct – a combination of authoritarian submissiveness and destructive rebelliousness – constituted a veritable psychological type.

 If these men and women unleashed their destructiveness in a particular fashion rather than arbitrarily, they also practiced antisemitism in distinct ways.
 Most scholars of a Freudian bent agree that antisemitism invariably involves projection.
 In an important early essay on paranoia, Freud had first fleshed out the mechanisms of this procedure, describing how patients experiencing delusional thinking projected their own feelings of enmity (that had once been feelings of love or adulation) onto those whom they now feared or despised.
 This fear or distain, moreover, could be justified on the grounds that it was a perfectly legitimate form of self-defense.
 In the psychoanalytic literature on the subject, projection normally resembles a defense mechanism whereby “the subject imputes to the other (…) qualities, feelings, wishes that he rejects or renounces in himself.”
 “Prejudicial” projection has been subdivided even further: either it relates to conflicts between the super-ego and the ego, where the superego demands are projected onto another group, which is duly portrayed as “demanding, aggressive, shrewd, cunning, manipulative.”
 Or it relates to conflicts between the id and the ego, where the id demands are projected onto another group, which is duly depicted as “lecherous, sensuous, lazy at work, inferior –a fountain of instinctual drive.”